jsdir/react-ladda/README.md

 React.renderComponent(<App />, document.body);
 ```

-react-ladda supports all options for ladda buttons:
+All of the options for ladda buttons are supported:

 ```js
 <LaddaButton